aws-powertools/powertools-lambda-dotnet/README.md

 ## Examples

 We have provided examples focused specifically on each of the utilities.
-Each solution comes with an AWS Serverless Application Model (AWS SAM) templates to run your functions as a Zip package using the AWS Lambda .NET 6 managed runtime; or as a container package using the AWS base images for .NET.
+Each solution comes with an AWS Serverless Application Model (AWS SAM) templates to run your functions as a Zip package using the AWS Lambda .NET 6 or .NET 8 managed runtime; or as a container package using the AWS base images for .NET.

 * **[Logging example](examples/Logging/)**
 * **[Metrics example](examples/Metrics/)**